Khouuuuba/PrimisProtocoldepostit/README.md

 ### External Contracts and Interfaces

-The EnderBond contract interacts with various external contracts and interfaces, including:
+The PrimisBond contract interacts with various external contracts and interfaces, including:

-- EnderTreasury: The EnderTreasury contract is used to handle the deposit and withdrawal of funds, including the management of rewards.
+- PrimisTreasury: The PrimisTreasury contract is used to handle the deposit and withdrawal of funds, including the management of rewards.

 - BondNFT: The BondNFT contract is used for minting and managing NFTs that represent bonds.

 - Lido: The Lido contract is used to manage ETH deposits.

-- EnderOracle: The EnderOracle contract provides price data for ETH and END tokens.
+- PrimisOracle: The PrimisOracle contract provides price data for ETH and PRM tokens.

-function initialize(address endToken_, address _lido, address _oracle) public initializer
+function initialize(address prmToken_, address _lido, address _oracle) public initializer

    - Description: Initializes the contract with essential parameters.
    - Parameters:
-     - `endToken_`: The address of the END token.
+     - `prmToken_`: The address of the PRM token.
      - `_lido`: The address of the Lido contract.
-     - `_oracle`: The address of the EnderOracle contract.
+     - `_oracle`: The address of the PrimisOracle contract.

    function setAddress(address _addr, uint256 _type) public onlyOwner

    - Description: Allows the contract owner to update various contract addresses.
    - Parameters:
      - `_addr`: The address to be updated.
-     - `_type`: Type of address to update (1 for EnderTreasury, 2 for END token, 3 for BondNFT, 4 for EnderSignature, 5 for Lido, 6 for stEth).
+     - `_type`: Type of address to update (1 for PrimisTreasury, 2 for PRM token, 3 for BondNFT, 4 for PrimisSignature, 5 for Lido, 6 for stEth).

    function setMinDepAmount(uint256 _amt) public onlyOwner